git-town/git-town/ARCHITECTURE.md

 ### Design goals

-Git Town solves several problems:
+The major design goals of Git Town are:

 1. Execute a number of Git operations depending on conditions in the Git repo.
    Some of these conditions might change at runtime.